AN award-winning film about Sunderland people living through the First World War is set to get a much wider audience.

-Last year it was announced Sunderland Culture would deliver an Asunder legacy programme, including screenings of the film at local and national venues, along with an educational resource project for Sunderland schools.
+Last year it was announced that thanks to funding from 14-18 Now, Sunderland Culture would deliver an Asunder legacy programme, including screenings of the film at local and national venues, along with an educational resource project for Sunderland schools.

 Covid restrictions meant a planned programme of screenings could not go ahead, and reduced seating capacity because of social distancing measures also threatened the commercial viability of screenings when the current restrictions are eased.

 However, Sunderland Culture is now working with Live Cinema UK, the country’s leading organisation dedicated to producing, promoting and researching live cinema events, and with YourScreen, a multi-screen virtual cinema created in partnership with local, independent exhibitors to stream films into homes across the UK.
 With the help of both organisations, Asunder will be broadcast via a website for a two-month run.

 Viewers across the UK will be able to watch Asunder at https://watch.yourscreen.net/ from Monday, March 1 to Friday, April 30, for £7.99, or at a discounted rate of £5.99 when booked through one of YourScreen’s partner cinemas around the country who share in a percentage of ticket sales.

 A list of participating cinemas will be updated at https://yourscreen.net and https://asunder1916.uk.
 Audiences are encouraged to check with their local independent or community cinema to see if they are signed up to YourScreen, and if they haven’t already done so, they can sign up as a partner venue by contacting [email protected] to get set up.